Leader-board/OA-and-Interviews/Online Assessments.md

     Aim to get them in 20-30 minutes or so.
     </details>

+It is a very good idea to read CodeSignal's [coding assessment framework](./media/general-coding-assessment-framework.pdf).
+That document tells what would (and not) be tested on the GCA, and clearly tells that DP isn't on the test for instance.

 Now what about scores?
 The scoring range is 300 to 850, but anyone making an attempt at any question will get at least 600.
 Hence, the below score ranges are more common: